Skip to main content Skip to main navigation Skip to search

 Information and resources

-The Government of South Australia has announced as part of the 2023-24 budget, that it will deliver investment of $9.3m to support the implementation of electronic identification (eID) for farmed sheep and goats in South Australia.
+The Government of South Australia is delivering investment of $9.3m to support the implementation of electronic identification (eID) for farmed sheep and goats in South Australia.

-SA Sheep and Goat producers can access discounted NLIS accredited eID devices in the 2024 year of birth colour (black).
+SA Sheep and Goat producers can access discounted NLIS accredited eID devices in the 2025 year of birth colour (white) until 30 June 2025.
 A 95c discount will be applied by the retailer or manufacturer at the time of purchase.

 Implementation dates